MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/DeviceBrand.md

 ---
-title: DeviceBrand - Common Data Model | Microsoft Docs
+title: DeviceBrand in automotive - Common Data Model | Microsoft Docs
 description: Brand name of a vehicle or device manufacturer, main vendor for a group of devices or manufacturer or main vendor for supplier items.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Device Brand
+# Device Brand in automotive

 Brand name of a vehicle or device manufacturer, main vendor for a group of devices or manufacturer or main vendor for supplier items.